spatialos/gdk-for-unity/docs/reference/concepts/snapshots.md

 ## How to start a deployment from a snapshot

 You can start a local deployment via the Unity Editor menu: **SpatialOS** > **Local launch** (Ctrl+L/Cmd+L).
-This starts a deployment with the snapshot found at `<your_spatialos_project>/snapshots/default.snapshot`.
+This starts a deployment with the snapshot found at `<spatialos_project_root>/snapshots/default.snapshot`.
 If you wish to launch via the CLI or with a different snapshot, see the section below.

-You can start a cloud deployment using [Deployment Launcher Feature Module]({{urlRoot}}/modules/deployment-launcher/overview).
-This feature module allows you to configure which snapshot you want to start a deployment with.
+You can start a cloud deployment using the [Deployment Launcher Feature Module]({{urlRoot}}/modules/deployment-launcher/overview).
+This feature module allows you to configure which snapshot you want to start your cloud deployment with.

 <%(#Expandable title="Launching a local deployment via the CLI or with a different snapshot")%>
 You can launch a local deployment with the CLI using the following command: